GuiHva/Django_AutomationTestFramework/README.md

 3. Install Django-Bootstrap3
     pip install django-bootstrap3

+Notice:
+    I commented csrf_auth due to this repo just my autoframework dev test repo, I will never put it online, don't remove csrf_auth if you want to deploy your own website.

 Currently use default Django sqlite as backend.May switch to other sql in future.
 Frontend:
     Bootstrap3